spethani/dad-website/_posts/2020-07-26-roth-to-do-or-not-to-do.md

 description: Should you do a Roth IRA or a traditional IRA?
 See the different scenarios.

 image: /assets/img/posts/roth_to_do.jpg
+image-description: Over the shoulder perspective of a man sitting cross-legged and glancing at an iPad which shows statistics
 image-credit: Adeolu Eletu
 ---